Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 • Ergonomic soft grip handle

-• Tungsten carbide blades that is 10x stronger than steel
+• Tungsten carbide blades that are 10x stronger than steel

-Editor: Warner has been around for almost a century making woodworking tools.
-In fact I used to drop wood off in their kilns back when they used wood handles on most tools.
+Editor: Warner has been making woodworking tools for almost a century.
+I dropped wood off in their kilns when they used wood handles on most devices.

 2. Professional Grade heavy Duty Glue Scraper